Shifta-Robel/SeedFrame/README.md

 ## RoadMap

 -   [ ] More customization options
--   [ ] More providers like DeepSeek, Anthropic, Gemini
+-   [ ] More embedding and text completion providers
 -   [ ] More loaders
 -   [ ] More vector store implementations
 -   [ ] Integration with platforms like X(Twitter), Discord, Telegram
--   [ ] Tracing
 -   and more&#x2026;